Capitol Reef

 When to Visit

-Summer can be very hot, but with early starts and thoughtful pacing, it’s still manageable — especially if you stay in Fruita and structure your days around shade and elevation.
+Summer can be very hot (and still crowded), but with early starts and thoughtful pacing, it’s still manageable—especially if you stay in or near Fruita and plan your days around shade and elevation.

 Where to Stay